-Alexandra Kimball Thinks The Feminist Movement Is Failing People With Wombs Living With Infertility
+Is Feminism Failing People With Wombs Who Are Living With Infertility?

 Infertility is a feminist issue.
 That’s the message of The Seed: Infertility is a Feminist Issue by journalist Alexandra Kimball.
 A combination of memoir and social commentary, the book examines the ways mainstream feminism marginalizes people with wombs living with infertility.
 For Kimball, herself a survivor of infertility, it is a subject as personal as it is political.

 When I arrive at Kimball’s Toronto home for our interview shortly after the release of her book, she tells me that her son has just celebrated his first birthday.
 We first connected in 2018, when she reached out to me in the process of researching The Seed, but I had not been to her charming home, which features an assortment of colorful toddler toys that complement her expansive collection of books.
 After almost seven years of marriage, she and her husband boast a robust family, including two rescue cats and a healthy baby boy; however, this happy ending does not erase the journey that brought her there.
 “Infertility was a very isolating and difficult experience for me,” she tells me.